 - pinch of salt

-- 1 tsp vegetable oil
+- 1 teaspoon vegetable oil

-- 1/3 cup mayo
+- 1/3 cup mayonnaise

-- salt and pepper to taste
+- salt and pepper to taste to taste

-Carefully place eggs in a pot of cold water and cover completely by 1 inch or so.
+- Carefully place eggs in a pot of cold water and cover completely by 1 inch or so.
 Add a pinch of salt and a tsp. of vegetable oil (this will make them easier to peel).

 - Bring water to a boil on medium heat.
 Once it has reached a boil, cover it and remove it from the heat.
 Let sit off of the heat for 10-12 minutes.

 - Dump hot water from the pot, fill it with cold water, and let cool for an additional few minutes.